 Administer a quality-control test

 To determine if nonprescription lenses are made well, the American Academy of Ophthalmology recommends you:

 - Fix your eyes on a tile or other object with a rectangular pattern.

 - Cover one eye.
 Hold the glasses away from your face.

 - Slowly move the glasses up and down and side to side.

 If the lines in the rectangular pattern remain straight during the test, the lenses are fine.
-If they don’t, the lenses are likely made of cheap pressed plastic.
+If they wiggle, the academy suggests trying another pair.

-WebMD says the next best choice is a really big lens that goes down to your cheekbones.
-You also want glasses that sit close to your face so that UV rays don’t leak over the top.
+The next best choice are big lenses that provide good coverage, WebMD says.
+The site also recommends you get glasses that sit close to your face so that UV rays don’t leak over the top.
 As a bonus, a bigger lens shape also offers better protection from sand and allergens.